Tuition Fees and Expenses

 To withdraw from college prior to registration please e-mail admissions@canadorecollege.ca, include your name, student number, program and contact information.
 You may also call 705-474-7600 ext.
 5123.

-To withdraw from college after registration please complete a Canadore College withdrawal form, available from the Student Success Services Office, or call 705-474-7600 ext.
+To withdraw from college after registration please complete the Canadore College withdrawal form, available from the Student Success Services Office, or call 705-474-7600 ext.
 5205.

 Please note: $150 late fees are non-refundable.